vague2k/templui/README.md

 - Regular updates and bug fixes
 - Continuous development based on community feedback

-## Changelog

-See [releases](https://github.com/axzilla/goilerplate/releases) for a detailed list of changes in each version.

 ## Contributing

 We welcome contributions from the community!
 Whether it's adding new components, improving existing ones, or enhancing documentation, your input is valuable.
 Please check our [contributing guidelines](CONTRIBUTING.md) for more information on how to get involved.

-## Feedback

-Your feedback is crucial in shaping the future of Goilerplate.
-If you have suggestions, feature requests, or encounter any issues, please [open an issue](https://github.com/axzilla/goilerplate/issues) on our GitHub repository or reach out to us through our website.

 ## License